 We’ve all been there, buying things we don’t need.
 We know we have to stop spending, yet we can’t seem to help it.

-There are just so many reasons why we buy things we don’t need and give in to impulse spending.
+There are just so many reasons why we give in to impulse spending, and buy things we don’t need.

 The good news is we’re not entirely to blame.
 There have been many studies on why we buy things, and retailers have been using this knowledge to their advantage.